MaryMay1923/CS-330/README.md

 To declare a function, you must first state what you want your function to return.
 This can be either integer (int), double, boolean (bool), or nothing (void).
 Then state the name of the function and follow it by an open and closed parenthesis, leave it empty if the function doesn’t need to take in any values, or type out the parameters.
 There can be any amount of parameters and they do not have to all be the same datatype.
 Then the rest of the code is placed in between two curly brackets.
 Functions in C++ can be called and declared in almost any order so long as the function is declared in or before the main function, and that function is called in main.
 There are no recursive functions in main either.
 C++ cannot explicitly return more than one variable in a function.
 However, if you return an array, list, or object, you can store multiple values in them and achieve essentially the same thing.
 Parameters of a function are pass-by-reference, but augment are pass by value.
 Any augments, parameters, and variables are stored on a stack by default.
 If you want to save things in a heap, you must explicitly code that.

 ### Side Effects
 Side effects are possible in C++.
 Oftentimes these communication errors are caused by accidentally modifying a global variable.
 In general, it’s good practice to reduce how many global variables you have in your code anyways.
 In general, if a side effect is happening, it’s always good practice to use a debugger.

+## Objects and Structures
+Since C++ is an object oriented program, objects are arguably the most important thing to learn about when it comes to this language.
+C++ supports both objects and structures.
+While there is no struct naming convention for either of these, it seems to be the internet's consensus that variables start with lowercase letters and other namable-items in C++ are a bit more open ended.